Steel circular economy

 Recent environmental and global events such as the Covid-19 pandemic have demonstrated that local reuse and recycling are essential.

-The steel industry can become a global leader for this change.
+The steel industry can become a global leader for this change essential for a green economy.
 Steel can set the benchmark as a foundation industry leader in greener, cleaner and smarter technologies.

-Only by developing and utilising the latest digital technologies, processes and business models can we enable a net zero carbon future.
+Only by developing and utilising the latest digital technologies, processes and business models can we enable a green economy and a net zero society.
 As well as implementing suitable policies and frameworks to encourage circularity.

 To create this change in the UK it is essential research groups, industry and government work together.
 To share best practice and outcomes from testing new technologies.
 To develop new business models which work across the supply chain.
 And to encourage new practices to reduce emissions, waste material and manufacturing costs.

-Only by working together can we drive this change to a circular economy that’s needed for the steel industry to drive decarbonisation and a net zero carbon future.
+Only by working together can we drive this change to a green economy that’s needed for the steel industry to drive decarbonisation and a net zero society.